biography

 The Astrological Memory Theater

-(Excerpt from "Sacred Architecture," Vega/Sterling, 2002)
+(Excerpt from my book "Sacred Architecture," Vega/Sterling, 2002)

 Fludd Memory Theatre